 - Attempt to delay the search.
 Ask to see the search warrant.
 Take time to read the whole thing.
 Also, ask to see the official’s identification.
 Obtain copies of all documents, if possible.
 Politely ask the officials questions, such as what they are looking for and why they want it.
 You should not unreasonably interfere or attempt to physically prevent their search, but inform them in no uncertain terms that you object to any intrusion into your newsroom and believe it is unlawful.
 If you consent to the search — either explicitly or implicitly (for example, by opening a file cabinet without objection) — you may lose your right to contest their actions later on.

 - Refer to the law.
 Have a copy of the Privacy Protection Act available in the newsroom to present to officials.
 One college newsroom has gone so far as to hang a framed copy of the law inscribed with the words “Break glass in case of emergency” on their newsroom wall.
 It’s funny — but it’s also an effective reminder for the newspaper’s staff.
-You can find a copy of the PPA on the Student Press Law Center’s Web site.
+You can find a copy of the PPA on the Student Press Law Center’s website, or print off your own “Break glass in case of emergency” poster.
 If you live in one of the seven states that has a state newsroom search law, be sure you obtain a copy of that as well.
 Given the PPA’s exceptions, you may want to ask those demanding to search your newsroom or ordering you to turn over materials whether someone on your staff is a suspect in a criminal investigation or whether the paper has failed to respond to a court order or subpoena?
 Assure them that you will not destroy or alter any evidence that they may be seeking.
 Once they realize that you probably know more about the law than they do, they may begin to have second thoughts.

 - Get help.
 Ask that they give you an opportunity to call your attorney or the SPLC.
 Suggest that they may also want to consult with their own lawyers before proceeding.
 Inform them that you may be forced to sue if they go forward with the search and that the penalties for violating the law are significant.